chrisyarbrough/pandority/README.md

 ## Development

+Open the _SourceGeneratorProject_ directory in your IDE to modify the source generator.
+Review the contents of the .csproj file to see the configuration and build process details.

 Run `nuget restore` to install the required NuGet packages.

-Before building the project, review the .csproj file and ensure that the configuration matches the oldest supported Unity version.
-The project is set up to automatically copy the built DLL to the Unity package directory.
+Run `dotnet build` to produce a new DLL that will be automatically copied to the Unity package directory.